bigbosstony/N00769714.github.io/README.md

 instructions adopted from [Randy Reed](https://www.hackster.io/randywreed) on [hackster](https://www.hackster.io/randywreed/unlock-phillips-hue-with-ifttt-maker-raspberry-pi-e768bc).

+### 2.4.1.1 Bridge

+The bridge used to enable your smart bulbs to communicate with other devices via the internet.
+The main API offered by the bridge can be accessed when your app and bridge are on the the local network.
+Also I noticed the bridge’s ethernet cable wiring is different than the standard TIA/EIA 568B Wiring.

+### 2.4.1.2 Bulbs and ZigBee

+These smart bulbs contain 3 types of LED specifically chosen to produce a range of colours and intensities.
+The bulbs I use is Philips Hue White A19 Bulbs.
+They are connected to the bridge via an open standards protocol called ZigBee Light Link.
+ZigBee is an IEEE 802.15.4-based specification for a suite of high-level communication protocols used to create personal area networks with small, low-power digital radios, such as for home automation, medical device data collection, and other low-power low-bandwidth needs.
+You can find more information on the developers’ website <http://www.zigbee.org>.

 ### 2.4.2 Preparation

 Start up with Philips Hue API, you can check out the API from Philips